12-DAY Northern Thailand Highlands

 Day 4: Elephant Sanctuary

 It’s Day 4 of the trip, and there are so many unforgettable moments in store for you over the next week.
-Today you’ll journey to the outskirts of Chiang Mai to an elephant rescue centre that shines a light on the challenges faced by wild elephants in Southeast Asia.
-You’ll see first-hand how the sanctuary’s residents go about their day.
-Every moment promises to be one that connects you with these giants as you contribute to their daily well-being and listen to dedicated ranger-guides to learn about the sanctuary’s positive impact.
+Today you’ll journey to the hills of Chiang Mai to an elephant sanctuary, where you’ll watch these gentle giants go about their day.
+After learning about the sanctuary’s generations-long mission to care for elephants, you’re now going to help feed them.

 Included: Breakfast & Lunch